AlonAm/alonam.github.io/_drafts/anystatus.md

 tags: vsix, anystatus
 ---

-A few weeks ago, I have published a Visual Studio Extension called AnyStatus.
+A few weeks ago, I have published a new Visual Studio Extension called AnyStatus.
 Progress is going well, so I'd like to share some details, and get your feedback.

-The extension adds basic monitoring capabilities to Visual Studio that enable developers get a quick view of the status of their development environment.
+**AnyStatus is a Visual Studio Extension that adds basic monitoring capabilities to enable developers monitor their development environment and other resources**